 10. Make it your job to de-escalate conflict

 12. Admit when you don’t know, and say when you’ll follow up

-13. Take personal notes during the meeting so that people know you’re serious about follow-up
+13. Take personal notes so that people know you’re serious about follow-up

 14. Send a follow-up email to attendees with summary of follow-ups

 Editor’s Note: This post was updated on August 21, 2020 for accuracy and comprehensiveness.